This article will cover:

-There are many, many different types of rewards you can offer your Advocates, so really you’re only limited by your imagination - think company swag, dinners, training with your team, or even donations to charities.
-For more examples on rewards and perks, check out Creating rewards and perks that mean something to your Advocates.
+There are many types of rewards you can offer your Advocates, so you are only limited by your imagination - think company swag, dinners, training with your team, or even donations to charities.
 To learn more specifically about perks, see this article.

-In Admin view, click on Rewards in the toolbar and then Rewards from the dropdown.
+In Admin View, click on Program in the toolbar and then Rewards from the dropdown.
 Once selected, you can see the Add a reward button directly below.
 You will then be taken to the Reward Template Library.
-Here you can either use an existing reward template, or create a new reward from scratch.
+Here you can either use an existing reward template or create a new reward from scratch.
 To create a new reward from scratch, click on the Create a reward from scratch link above the catalog.

-Once you click on a reward template, or create a new reward, you will be directed to the reward editing panel.
-Here we can edit the three sections; fulfillment, headline, redeeming, and eligibility.
+Whether you choose a template or create a reward from scratch, you will be brought to the reward edit page.
+Here you can edit the three sections; fulfillment, headline, redeeming, and eligibility.
 If you are interested in setting up Tango Card for automated gift card fulfillment, click here.

 The first tab is the Fulfillment section.
 Here you can decide how the reward will be given to the individual.
-Your options are, Manual, Redemption Link, and Tango Card.
+Your options are Manual or Tango Card.

-When you click on a fulfillment option, you will be able to edit criteria for that choice.
+When you click on a fulfillment option, you will be able to edit the criteria for that choice.
 Each one has its own criteria.
-For example, to setup a Tango Card, once your Tango Card account is integrated to the AdvocateHub, you will see a list of possible gift cards, and you can set the value of the gift card.
+For example, to set up a Tango Card, once your Tango Card account is integrated in AdvocateHub, you will see a list of possible gift cards, and you can set the value of the gift card.
 See this article on how to setup your Tango Card integration.

-You can set rewards to only be sent once you click the reward approval button.
+You can set rewards only to be sent once you click the reward approval button.
 You can turn this option on when creating or editing a reward under the Fulfillment tab.
-Tick the Administrator Approval Required check box for every reward you want to manually approve.
+Tick the Administrator Approval Required checkbox for every reward you want to approve manually.

 The redeeming section is how your Advocates will win the reward.
 The reward can be part of a catalogue, where the Advocates can spend the points they've built up.
-Otherwise you can give the reward as a Perk, for completing specific challenge types.
+Otherwise, you can give the reward as a Perk, for completing specific challenge types.
 If the particular reward requires you to have customized information from your Advocate, you can add a question at the bottom of this screen or require a shipping address to redeem this reward by checking the Shipping Information box.

 If you would like advocates who match specific criteria to see (or be excluded from) this challenge, choose the second radio button.
 You will also note the option to include (and exclude) members who meet all or any of the conditions you choose..